How to make Word documents accessible

 Adding web addresses (URLs) in the main text

-- Add the selectable link text before the URL
+- include selectable link text before the URL

-- Put link text and URL on a separate line (not inside a paragraph) to keep it easy to read.
+- put the link text and URL on a separate line, not inside a paragraph

-- Present the URL as plain text (do not make it selectable as it confuses screen readers).
+- present the URL as plain text (do not make it selectable)

 For example,